Metater/MetaVoiceChat/README.md

 - Should code fail without throwing exceptions?
 Should silent failure be an option?
 E.g. VcMicAudioInput and VcAudioClip may throw.
 - How can vulnerabilities be found and compensated for?

-## Made with MetaVoiceChat
+## Games Made with MetaVoiceChat
 - TODO Bomb Bois Steam page URL

 ## License
 This project is licensed under the [MIT License](LICENSE)

 ## To-Do
-- Default UI
-- Abstract selection system for configuring voice chat settings for particular clients that the local player wants to configure
+- Post on Reddit and Mirror Discord to advertise
+- Add ranges to configurable values
+- Finish checking MetaVc.cs
+- Finish checking VcConfig.cs

 # Ideas
 - Text chat implementation with UI?